 Should a print be lost or damaged, the Festival’s responsibility could be engaged only to the extent of the value indicated by the producer on the entry form.
 If the entrant does not submit the entry form to the Festival Office until 19 January 2024, the print will be valued by the insurance company on 1,000 US Dollars.

-The festival authority reserves the right to disqualify films not meeting the technical specifications or legal qualifications required and sufficient for public screening.
+The festival authority reserves the right to disqualify films not meeting the technical specifications required and sufficient for public screening.

 The authority of any resolution concerning issues not explicitly established in the regulations belongs to the Istanbul Foundation of Culture and Arts.
 The film owners, producers and directors of the Turkish films participating in the programme of the 43rd Istanbul Film Festival are considered to have accepted the rules of these regulations.